 After determining tax withholdings and net pay, you need to turn your attention to the methods for distributing the paychecks.
 You can choose to process the paycheck manually, tearing out check leaves from a dedicated checkbook and writing out the checks.
 A faster method is direct deposits, but that requires a one-time setup fee for each employee and a small transaction fee for each deposit.

-You can also outsource the paycheck distribution to a professional employment organization (POE), or use payroll software to completely automate the process.
-Payroll providers like ADP and Gusto have experience working with the state of California and are well-suited for small businesses of any size.
+You can also outsource the paycheck distribution to a professional employment organization (POE) or use payroll software to automate the process completely.
+Payroll providers such as ADP and Gusto have experience working with the state of California and are well-suited for small businesses of any size.

 Step 6: Don’t Forget To Keep Records